Stellar feature set: shackle dust shield, easy-to-see numbers with cover, tamper-proof design, and industrial-grade strength.

 Sometimes the combination is tricky to reset, but customer service is readily available to help.
-The warranty is only 3 years compared to the lifetime protection of some others.

 Reliable, travel-friendly locks that can be easily removed and replaced by TSA agents.
 Practical and versatile; usable for other lock needs besides luggage.
-Value priced w/a a 3-year replacement warranty.

 Provides some security, but can be cut; not ideal for serious security needs.
 Combination code is a bit difficult to set.
 Hasps are too thick for some luggage pieces.

 Clearly visible numbers on the front and side.
 Combination is effortlessly set with personalized numbers.
 Comes with clear instructions.